wave-centre/cibig/docs/course_materials/REPRO/CONTAINERS/CONTAINERS_practice.md

 ```

-Verify the version of bwa-mem2 using `apptainer shell`
+Verify the version of bwa-mem2 using `singularity shell`

 -----------------------